Awareness article

 How small clinics run an annual HIPAA risk analysis, document findings, and turn them into an operating program.

-How to Do a HIPAA Risk Analysis for a Small Clinic
+How to Conduct a HIPAA Gap Analysis for Your Practice

-How to do a HIPAA risk analysis for a small clinic.
-Step-by-step guidance on scope, systems, threats, remediation, and documentation.
+How to build a HIPAA risk register for a small clinic.
+Risk identification, probability-impact scoring, prioritization, and risk management plan documentation.

 Sources